Application Deadline: January 15, 2014

 60 Credit Hours

 Practice the Art of FearlessnessInterdisciplinarity, as a means of connecting and integrating distinct creative methodologies, is a defining characteristic of contemporary art practice.
-Graduate Book and Paper Arts degree students are encouraged to confront traditional ideas about creative practice by working across disciplines—such as visual art, dance, music, theater, or literary arts—to catalyze radically new inquiries, methods, and forms of art-making.
+Graduate Book & Paper Arts degree students are encouraged to confront traditional ideas about creative practice by working across disciplines—such as visual art, dance, music, theater, or literary arts—to catalyze radically new inquiries, methods, and forms of art-making.

 students become fearless innovators in contemporary art by approaching interdisciplinarity as a fluid term